-Jim Clark, Edexcel IGCSE Chemistry: Student Book (2009, Pearson Education; ISBN: 978 0 435966 89 8)
+Jim Clark, Steve Owen & Rachel Yu, Edexcel International GCSE (9-1) Chemistry: Student Book (2017, Pearson Education; ISBN: 978 0 435 18516 9)

-You will need to use a copy of this textbook throughout the course; you can buy a copy through our website.
-It is referred to in every lesson and provides excellent coverage of the material.
-By using the textbook and the course, you will be fully prepared for the examinations at the end.
-The book has an accompanying CD-ROM which contains useful extra questions with answers.
+You will need a copy of this textbook throughout the course; you can buy a copy through the Oxford Open Learning website.
+The textbook is referred to in every lesson and provides excellent coverage of the material.
+By using the textbook and the course together you will be fully prepared for the examinations at the end.